glennwiz/AiArtSkullTest/README.md

 ## The Story So Far...

-According to Tesla, the numbers 3, 6, and 9 hold the key to understanding the fundamental laws of nature.
-But is there any truth to this theory?
-That's what we're here to chip away at, one drop at a time!
+According to the brilliant Nikola Tesla, the numbers 3, 6, and 9 hold the key to understanding the fundamental laws of nature.
+In this repository, we'll be using the power of 3-6-9 to generate a variety of wild and wonderful images and having a blast in the process.
+Whether you're a seasoned artist or a complete novice, everyone is welcome to join in on the fun!
+So, are you ready to dive into the mysterious world of 3-6-9 with us?

 ## Our Mission